ZION CORRALES-NELSON PROFILE

 10 AM-12 PM Australia Time (Saturday, January 16)

 3 PM-5 PM California Time (Friday, January 15)

 Filipino Athlete is inviting you to a scheduled Zoom meeting.

 Meeting ID: 536 088 6418

-We will first begin starting with Zion Corrales-Nelson an overseas-based Filipino Athlete who is just a hairs breath away from qualifying for the 2021 Tokyo Olympics.
+We will begin with Zion Corrales-Nelson, an overseas-based Filipino Athlete who is just a hairs breath away from qualifying for the 2021 Tokyo Olympics.